Stella-IT/docs.stella-api.dev/src/getting-started/README.md

 ## Creating Account
 In order to use Stella API, you need to create Stella IT Accounts.
-Stella IT uses oAuth2 based authnetication on API authnetication. powered by [Meiling Engine](https://github.com/Stella-IT/meiling).
+Stella IT uses oAuth2 based authentication on API. powered by [Meiling Engine](https://github.com/Stella-IT/meiling).

 In order to create one, Please head to [Stella IT Accounts](https://login.appie.stella-it.com).